ekomoku/ekom-pbl/Project 7.md

 ~~~

-##### Important note: In order for NFS server to be accessible from your client, you must also open following ports on NFS: TCP 111, UDP 111, UDP 2049.
+##### Important note: In order for NFS server to be accessible from your client, you must also open following ports on NFS: TCP 111, UDP 111, UDP 2049, NFS 2049.
 The source IP is the subnet CIDR of the webservers